|home : index : ancient Rome : legions : article by Jona Lendering ©|

 beloning to a battle waged during the reign of Maximinus Thrax.

 It was in Belgrade in c.300 CE, when an inscription was dedicated to the genius ("good spirit") of the legion.
 Together with the newly-founded units V Iovia and VI Herculia protected the important city Sirmium (Sremska Mitrovica).
+In 273, soldiers of this unit (and four other legions) were involved in road building activity in Jordan, as is attested in an inscription from Qasr el-Azraq.

 The Fourth Flavian legion was still active in Moesia Superior in the first half of the fourth century, but disappears from the historical record before 400.